BikeBeamer/BikeBeamer/README.md

 6. If necessary glue down the battery holders and then solder them into place - this can be quite tight, but should be doable.
 7. To prevent shorts with the spokes from happing isolate the back side with some duck tape or equivalent material.
 If you want everything to be more moisture resistant, you can also look into spray rubber products.
 8. Finally, install the connection cables in the consistent matter and make sure that there are no shorts or other critical mistakes.
+9. Once the electronics are done, cut the Plexiglas sheet into 8 14x222mm big pieces, glue them into the 3D prints (4 bottom + 4 top parts) and put them together (bottom part + PCB + top part, 4 times).

-Below is a full bill of materials with German sources for all required parts:
+Below is a full bill of materials with German sources for all required non-printable parts:

 | Quantity (not necessarly the order quantity): | Item: | Source: |
 | --- | --- | --- |